apache/dubbo-website/content/en/blog/news/dubbo-registry-nacos-integration.md

 @Reference is a dependency injection annotation for Dubbo remote services that requires service provider and consumer contract interface, version, and group information.
 In the current service consumption example, the service version of DemoService is derived from the property configuration file consumer-config.properties.

-The @PostConstruct code shows that when the DemoServiceConsumerBootstrap Bean is initialized, it executes ten Dubbo remote method invocation.
+The @PostConstruct code shows that when the DemoServiceConsumerBootstrap Bean is initialized, it executes ten Dubbo remote method invocations.

 ### Run the Annotation-driven Example